Amundvil History, Family Crest & Coats of Arms

 Early Origins of the Amundvil family

-The surname Amundvil was first found in Lincolnshire where conjecturally, the surname is descended from the tenant of the lands of Kingerby, Auresby, Ellesham, and Croxton held by Roger de Amondeville from Caen in Normandy, a Norman Noble who helped compile the Domesday Survey
+The surname Amundvil was first found in Lincolnshire where conjecturally, the surname is descended from the tenant of the lands of Kingerby, Auresby, Ellesham, and Croxton held by Roger de Amondeville from Caen in Normandy.

 Early History of the Amundvil family

 This web page shows only a small excerpt of our Amundvil research.
-Another 229 words (16 lines of text) covering the years 1510, 1600 and 1179 are included under the topic Early Amundvil History in all our PDF Extended History products and printed products wherever possible.
+Another 115 words (8 lines of text) covering the years 1510, 1600, 1179, 1256 and 1262 are included under the topic Early Amundvil History in all our PDF Extended History products and printed products wherever possible.

 Amundvil Spelling Variations

 It is only in the last few hundred years that the English language has been standardized.
 For that reason, Anglo-Norman surnames like Amundvil are characterized by many spelling variations.
 Scribes and monks in the Middle Ages spelled names they sounded, so it is common to find several variations that refer to a single person.
 As the English language changed and incorporated elements of other European languages such as Norman French and Latin, even literate people regularly changed the spelling of their names.
 The variations of the name Amundvil include Amondville, Amondvile, Amundvile, Amundville and others.

 Early Notables of the Amundvil family (pre 1700)

-Migration of the Amundvil family to the New World and Oceana
+Migration of the Amundvil family

-went on to make essential contributions to the emerging nations of Canada and the United States.
+Faced with the chaos present in England at that time, many English families looked towards the open frontiers of the New World with its opportunities to escape oppression and starvation.
+People migrated to North America, as well as Australia and Ireland in droves, paying exorbitant rates for passages in cramped, unsafe ships.
+Many of the settlers did not make the long passage alive, but those who did see the shores of North America were welcomed with great opportunity.
+Many of the families that came from England went on to make essential contributions to the emerging nations of Canada and the United States.
 Some of the first immigrants to cross the Atlantic and come to North America carried the name Amundvil, or a variant listed above: George Ammond, who was naturalized in Pennsylvania in 1744.